-Freedom Pass for older and disabled people is funded by your local council and gives free travel on most public transport in London 24 hours a day including weekends and public holidays.
+Freedom Passes for older and disabled people are funded by your local council and give free travel on most public transport in London 24 hours a day including weekends and public holidays.

 Mobility Aid Recognition Card (TfL)

 For people who use mobility scooters, manual and powered wheelchairs, mobility walkers or shopping trolleys.
 If your mobility aid is one of the 86 types that will fit into the wheelchair space on London buses, then you can order a Mobility Aid card to show to bus drivers so they can ensure you have access to the bus.

 Buying and adapting a car can be expensive.
 The Car Scheme, run by the independent not-for-profit organisation Motability gives disabled people the opportunity to own or lease a car at an affordable price.

 Dial-a-Ride is a door-to-door multi-occupancy vehicle for disabled people and older people who cannot use buses, trains and tubes.
 It can be used for many different journeys, such as shopping, visiting friends and family, doctor and dentist appointments, and going out at night.

 You must have a permanent or long-term disability or health problem, which makes you unable or virtually unable to use public transport.

 Brent Cross shopping centre run a Shopmobility service which offers people with limited mobility wheelchairs and powered scooters free of charge.
 Shopmobility is about the freedom to get around.
 You do not need to be registered disabled to use it.

 The London Taxicard scheme enables people with physical disabilities to travel in licensed black cabs for a reduced fare.
 You can apply for membership of the scheme if you are a Barnet resident:

 - in receipt of Disability Living Allowance at the higher rate mobility component